Residence Hall Policies

 b.
 Failure to Evacuate

 - Failing to evacuate the building during a fire alarm can cause harm to the individual as well as fire safety personnel if a rescue is needed.
 Failure to evacuate during a fire alarm will result in judicial action, possible monetary fines, and could result in an arrest for violating federal laws.
-See also, Section 13 of the Student Code of Conduct, Failure to Comply.
+See also, B.12. of the Student Code of Conduct, Failure to Comply.

 For Texas Tech University's policy on False Alarms/Terroristic Threats, please see Section B.10. in the Code of Student Conduct.